Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

     - A graph end MUST NOT occur outside a graph.
 If a graph end is encountered outside a graph, the consumer MAY throw an error.
     - A graph MAY be empty (i.e., it may contain no triples).
     - A graph corresponding to one graph node MAY occur multiple times in a stream or a stream frame.
 The consumer MUST treat all occurrences of the graph as a single RDF graph.
+    - A graph MAY span more than one stream frame.
+The consumer MUST treat the graph spanning several stream frames as a single RDF graph.

+!!! note

+    If the stream is meant to represent a single RDF dataset, then the graphs should be able to stretch across several stream frames.
+If the stream is meant to represent a stream of RDF datasets, then the graphs should be contained within a single stream frame.

 ### RDF terms